Manishearth/manishearth.github.io/source/_posts/2018-02-01-a-rough-proposal-for-sum-types-in-go.markdown

 It doesn't even need to have functions defined on it.

+The interface functions can only be called if you have an interface object; they are not directly available on variant types without explicitly casting (`Foo("...").SomeFunction()`).

 (I'm not strongly for the `for` keyword syntax, it's just a suggestion.
 The core idea is that you define an interface and you define the types it closes over.
 Somehow.)

 A better example would be an interface for a message-passing system for Raft: